bazelbuild/proposals/designs/2019-01-14-delayed-load.md

 `False`.
 (As the value cannot be a string, there is no overlap with with aliased imports; but we can still decide to disallow an import to be aliased to `delay_load`.)
-It will be an error if a value different from `False` is used if the file containing the `load` statement is not included (directly or indirectly) from the (top-level) `WOKRSPACE` file.
+It will be an error if a `delay_load` is set to `True` in a file not included (directly or indirectly) from the (top-level) `WOKRSPACE` file.

-If a `load` statement with `delay_load` set to `True` is executed, it binds the corresponding variables not to a value, but to a thunk that is evaluated on first use.
+If a `load` statement with `delay_load` set to `True` is executed, it binds the corresponding variables not to a value, but to a thunk that is evaluated on first use (in particular, the thunk is never executed if the symbol is never used).
 On that first use, the repository with the file to be loaded has to be already defined, otherwise bazel will error out.
-At the same time, the definition of the external repository the file load from belongs to (if was taken from an external repository) will be made immutable; any further attempts to redefine that external repository will be ignored.
+At the same time, the external repository that the file was loaded from (if it was taken from an external repository) will be made immutable; any further attempts to redefine that external repository will be ignored.